-One of the most common food allergies.
-Peanut is technically a legume, not a nut, although there is cross-reactivity.
+One of the most common food allergies, and a frequent cause of anaphylaxis.
+Peanut is technically a legume, although there is cross-reactivity with tree nuts so often included when people talk about “nuts”.
 Always consider if there are potentially other allergies to lentils, sesame, tree nuts eg cashew etc.

 Also known as groundnut or monkey nut.

 [Gary Stiefel, Leicester Royal, BSACI guideline peanut allergy]